You are here:

 Filters

-• By period of time.
-Start and finish date of the period.
+• By period of time: Start and finish dates of the period under observation.

-• By actors (submitter, reviewer, merger).
+• By actors: Include filters based on the submitter, reviewer, or merger of the change request.
 Requires actor merging (merging ids corresponding to the same author).

 • By groups of actors (employer, gender... for each of the actors).
 Requires actor grouping, and likely, actor merging.